-T. Home Business:
+W. Home Business:

-The use of any type of residential unit or accessory unit located on said lot to engage in business-like venture is permitted in all zoning districts if it is clearly incidental and subordinate to the residential dwelling(s) and meets the criteria in Article III, General Provisions, Section O. If the proposed use of the residential structure does not meet the stated criteria it shall be considered a business and require site plan approval from the Planning Board.
-More than one home occupation is permitted on the said lot providing the overall affect to the house and character of the area remains residential.
+The use of any type of residential unit or accessory unit located on said lot to engage in business-like venture is permitted in all zoning districts if it is clearly incidental and subordinate to the residential dwelling(s) and meets the criteria in Article III, General Provisions, Section O.

-U. Junk:
+X. Junk: